Maheshkale96/Maheshkale96/README.md

 Backend Developer
 ------------------
-I've been working for last 3 years on various technologies such as SpringBoot, Microservices, Python, JavaScript etc.
+I've been working IT since 2021 on various technologies such as SpringBoot, Microservices, Python, JavaScript etc.
 * 🌍  I'm based in Pune, India
 * 🧠  I'm learning AWS
 * 🤝  I'm open to collaborating on Java, Python based project